NinevaStudios/nineva-docs/docs/ue-plugins/android-goodies-unreal.md

 Call the 'GetUserPhoneNumber' to get the phone number stored in the SIM card.
 Requires the "android.permission.READ_PHONE_STATE" permission.

-!> ***Note!*** This method only works on devices where the number is stored on the SIM card, which only some carriers do.
+!> This method only works on devices where the number is stored on the SIM card, which only some carriers do.

 ### Fetch Contacts